wikimedia/operations-debs-trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http.cache.max_stale_age INT 604800
    :reloadable:
+   :overridable:

    The maximum age allowed for a stale response before it cannot be cached.

 .. ts:cv:: CONFIG proxy.config.http.cache.range.lookup INT 1
+   :overridable:

    When enabled (``1``), Traffic Server looks up range requests in the cache.

 .. ts:cv:: CONFIG proxy.config.http.cache.range.write INT 0
+   :overridable:

    When enabled (``1``), Traffic Server will attempt to write (lock) the URL to cache.
-This is rarely useful (at the moment), since it'll only be able to write to cache if the origin has ignored the ``Range:` header.
+This is rarely useful (at the moment), since it'll only be able to write to cache if the origin has ignored the ``Range:`` header.
 For a use case where you know the origin will respond with a full (``200``) response, you can turn this on to allow it to be cached.